revatait/locallibrary/notes.md

 https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/forms

 --also finish all the delete gets/posts (for book, bookInstance, and genre)
-----I finished the genre deletes and the author deletes.
-I'm working on the book deletes.
-(I typed up all the code for the book deletes, but I didn't sort through all the error messages.)
+----I finished the genre, book, and author deletes.
 -- also finish all the update gets/posts (for bookInstance, author, and genre) -- Genre isn't escaped at bookController.js line 214 -- take out comma at end of genre list?